 2. MINURSO, Western Sahara

-In 2019, our UN Peacekeeping Mission in Western Sahara, MINURSO, launched a photovoltaic solar initiative to pave the way for a greener future.
-As a result, the mission's greenhouse gas emissions were cut by 75%.
+In 2019, our UN Peacekeeping mission in Western Sahara, MINURSO, launched a solar initiative to pave the way for a greener future.
+Today, six out of ten sites have renewable energy capacity, with a seventh underway.
+MINURSO's transition to solar power helps reduce the mission's greenhouse gas emissions and dependence on fuel.

 3. UNISFA, Abyei